abuuzayr/ubuntu1604-desktop-oca9-liclipse/README.md

 the installation was unsuccessful.
 To fix this issue, run the following
 command: `vagrant destroy && vagrant up`

-*If you face a blank screen after you boot with no login screen or usable desktop interface, do tear down and up the entire vagrant instance again with `vagrant destroy && vagrant up`*
+*If you are unable to `vagrant ssh` after 30 minutes, do tear down and up the entire vagrant instance again with `vagrant destroy && vagrant up`*

 ## Additional Port-Forwarding